FAQS

 Q:What will the day be like?

 A:Doors open at 9:30 a.m.
 We'll start at 10 a.m., with a morning session on pre-visualizing and creating light using manual-based flash.
 Then we'll break for lunch.
 In the afternoon, we'll switch modes to TTL and also do some live shooting.
-At the end of the day, we'll kick back with a living room style Q&A / discussion session.
+At the end of the day, we'll kick back with a living room style Q&A / discussion session, and finish up around 5:30 p.m.

 Q:David and Joe are Nikon shooters.
 Should Canon shooters not bother coming?
 What's in it for them?